-To hot-swap a Power Supply module
+To hot swap a Power Supply module

-Perform the following steps to hot-swap a Power Supply module while the instrument is in operation:
+Perform these steps to hot swap a power supply module (replace the power supply while the instrument is in operation):

-1. Use the DIAGNOSTICS submenu (See page 89.) or the states of the front-panel AC and DC LEDs (See page 25, Power Supply module LED states.) to identify the faulty Power Supply module.
+Use the DIAGNOSTICS submenu or the states of the front-panel AC and DC LEDs (See Power Supply module LED states.) to identify the faulty Power Supply module.